mruby/mruby.github.io/docs/articles/executing-ruby-code-with-mruby.md

 ~~~

 This file can be executed by the `mruby` program or the `mrb_load_irep_file()`
 function.
-The `-b` switch tells the program that the file is binary rather than
+The `-b` switch tells the program that the file is bytecode rather than
 plain Ruby code:

 ~~~